 Garage doors between eight feet and ten feet in height are permitted.
 A recreation vehicle garage door may be taller with ARC approval.
 Garages on front loaded Lots must be set back a minimum of 16 feet from the front living space of the Home and the garage door must complement the architectural style of the home.
 Glazing must be obscured when any glass panels are provided in the bottom 6' of a door.
 Garages may be perpendicular to the street with at least a 10' front yard setback and may require architectural enhancements to de-emphasize the street frontage of the garage.
 Exceptions to the 16-foot garage setback may be granted provided the impact of the garage location is minimized with architectural and landscape mitigations.
-Homes with more than two garage bays will require a minimum four-foot offset from the primary two bay garage.
+Homes with more than two garage bays will require a minimum four-foot offset from the primary two bay garage at a front load home facing the street and a two-foot offset at a front facing home where the garage is perpendicular to the street and at an alley load.
+A 10-foot garage setback may be allowed when provided for in the affirmations received at closing.
+Provide a copy of the original affirmations when applying for ARC review.

-Each Home must provide garage space for two cars.
+Each Home must provide garage space for two cars and have a hard surface driveway.
+Garages may not be converted into living space without ARC review and approval.
+Owner may propose a pervious driveway material for review and approval at the ARC's discretion.
 An ADU shall have at least one off-street hard surface, as defined by the City of Bend, parking space with a minimum size of 9' wide x 20' long.
 All parking spaces, including within garages, shall be at least nine feet wide by 20 feet deep.
 Parking on landscaped areas is prohibited.